Toxantron/CGbR/README.md

 ### File Mode
 In the File Mode CGbR operators on a single file only.
 Instead of a configuration it requires a couple of arguments.
 The first argument is obviously the file.
 Next cames the name of the parser and all following arguments are interpreted as generator names.
+_Right now it does not support extension libraries_.
 This might look like this: `$ cgbr.exe Messages/MyMessage.cs Regex BinarySerializer`

 ### Project mode
 In the Project Mode CGbR operates on the entire directory recursively.
 Parsers and Generators are selected by a `cgbr.json` config file with the following structure.
 This is the default mode activated by adding the nuget package.
 With each build the generated files are created and must be included into the project.
+You can configure which generators are active and which are not.
+CGbR can be extended with libraries that provide implementations of `ILocalGenerator` or `IGlobalGenerator`.
+File paths in the config are relative from the directory that contains the ".sln"-file.

 ```json
 {